-HIBM: Her Inescapable Brave Mission, is a documentary film, Directed by Elettra Fiumi, that encapsulates the fear, excitement, ambition, determination, courage, and relentless psychological and physical struggles that come with living with a debilitating progressive disease and breaking down stigma and discrimination to help others.
+HIBM: Her Inescapable Brave Mission, is a documentary film that encapsulates the fear, excitement, ambition, determination, courage, and relentless psychological and physical struggles that come with living with a debilitating progressive disease and breaking down stigma and discrimination to help others.

 Cara Yar Khan is a career humanitarian who has dedicated her life to helping the most vulnerable and marginalized children in the world.
 In this film, Cara will candidly share her most raw and intimate thoughts and feelings about her unexpected life working around the world with the United Nations and living with a debilitating disease which for all its struggles, led Cara to her calling to serve as a voice for people with disabilities.